y-tsvetkov/y-tsvetkov.github.io/_projects/2_project.md

 During training, I was running 6 parallel simulations using `multiprocessing.Pool`, 1 for each core of my laptop.
 It took between 1000-2000 generations to create working gaits, which was about a night of training on my Acer Aspire 7.
 ### Sim Results

 The robot managed to learn a perturbation resistant rough terrain gait.
-A fun little emerging behaviour is it stopping and taking half a step backwards if stuck on an obstacle it can't cross:
+A fun little emerging behaviour is it stopping and taking half a step backwards if stuck on an obstacle it can't cross.
+Here the network uses just 8 neurons:
 <iframe width="775" height="436" src="https://www.youtube.com/embed/8t46JD0eP2E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <iframe width="775" height="436" src="https://www.youtube.com/embed/ZB11xuW3Y5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Adding the yaw as an input even allowed the robot to do slight corrections to its course:
+Adding the yaw as an input and bumping the neuron count to 12 even allowed the robot to do slight corrections to its course:
 <iframe width="775" height="436" src="https://www.youtube.com/embed/qXE2g7E2N9s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ## Hardware
 <div class="row">